-According to the attitudinal model of Supreme Court decision making, the justices' voting behavior is primarily motivated by their policy preferences (e.g., Segal and Spaeth 2002).
+According to the attitudinal model of Supreme Court decision making, the justices' voting behavior is primarily motivated by their policy preferences (Segal and Spaeth 2002).
 That is, liberal justices vote liberally, while conservative justices vote conservatively.
-Although the attitudinal model is generally applied to explaining cases on the basis of the policy dimension implicated in the case (e.g., defining the case in terms of the liberal or conservative direction of the policy), scholars have also explored the model's applicability to federalism cases (e.g., Solberg and Lindquist 2006; Spaeth 1985; Young 2005) by investigating the application of the justices' attitudes as they relate to cases that also embody a federalism dimension (that is, the boundaries of state versus federal power).
-At its most basic level, the attitudinal model predicts that conservative justice will be more likely to vote to uphold the validity of state or local laws under challenge, while liberal justices will vote to strike down those laws in an effort to expand the powers of the federal government.
-This is the case because conservative justices - following in part the pro-states' rights position held by the Republican Party - are expected to attach special significance to decisions that allow the states to operate as laboratories of democracy with minimum federal interference.
-Conversely, liberal justices - following in part the pro-federal government position held by the Democratic Party - are expected to push for decisions that stress social and economic equality and thus require action by the federal government (Fallon 2002).
-As such, I hypothesize that conservative justices will be more likely than their liberal counterparts to endorse positions forwarded by state and local governments.
+Although the attitudinal model is generally applied to explain cases on the basis of the policy dimension they involve (e.g., defining the case in terms of the liberal or conservative direction of the policy), scholars have also explored the model's applicability to federalism cases (Solberg and Lindquist 2006; Spaeth 1985; Young 2005) by investigating the application of the justices' attitudes as they relate to cases that also embody a federalism dimension (that is, the boundaries of state versus federal power).
+At its most basic level, the attitudinal model predicts that conservative justices will vote to uphold the validity of state or local laws under challenge, while liberal justices will vote to strike down those laws in an effort to expand the powers of the federal government.
+This is the case because conservative justices-following in part the pro-states' rights position held by the Republican Party-are expected to attach special significance to decisions that limit federal regulation over issues viewed as falling under the purview of state jurisdiction.
+Conversely, liberal justices-following in part the pro-federal government stance of the Democratic Party-are expected to push for decisions that stress social and economic equality, and thus require action by the federal government (Fallon 2002).4 As such, I hypothesize that conservative justices will be more likely than their liberal counterparts to endorse positions forwarded by state and local governments.